Skip to main content

 Beat in the flour mixture in three additions, alternating with half of the milk.
 Beat on low speed only until the batter is smooth after each addition.

-Pour the batter into the pans and bake until a wooden pick inserted in the center comes out clean, about 30 minutes.
-The tops of the cakes should be golden brown, spring back when tapped, and starting to pull away from the sides of the pan.
+Divide the batter between the pans and smooth the tops.
+Bake until a wooden pick inserted in the center comes out clean, about 30 minutes.
+The tops of the cake layers should be golden brown and spring back when gently tapped, and their edges should start to pull away from the sides of the pan.
 Cool the cakes in the pans on a wire rack for 10 minutes, and then turn out onto the wire rack to cool completely.

-Stir together the coconut milk and sugar in a small saucepan over low heat until the sugar dissolves.
+For the syrup: Stir together the coconut milk and sugar in a small saucepan over low heat until the sugar dissolves.
 Brush over the cooled cake layers.
-The goal is to moisten the layers, not them soggy.
+The goal is to moisten the layers, not make them soggy.
 You might not need it all.

-Beat the cream cheese, butter, coconut cream, vanilla extract, and coconut extract in a large bowl with an electric mixer on medium speed until smooth.
+For the buttercream: Beat the cream cheese, butter, coconut cream, vanilla extract, and coconut extract in a large bowl with an electric mixer on medium speed until smooth.
 With the mixer running, gradually add the powdered sugar and beat until smooth, scraping down the sides of the bowl often.
 Beat in 3 cups of powdered sugar on low speed.
-Beat in more powdered sugar, if needed, in 1/4 cup increments until the frosting is sticky, creamy, and just thick enough to spread over the cake without dripping.
-The moist frosting is what holds the coconut in place and keeps the cake layers tender while the assembled cake sits in the refrigerator.
+The frosting should be sticky, creamy, and just thick enough to spread over the cake without dripping.
+If needed, beat in more powdered sugar in 1/4 cup at a time, but don’t make the frosting too stiff.
+It needs to be tacky enough to hold the coating of coconut in place, plus it helps keep the cake layers tender while the assembled cake sits in the refrigerator.

-Place one of the cooled cake layers on a serving plate or cake stand.
-Cover the top with frosting and sprinkle generously with coconut.
+To assemble the cake: Place one of the cooled cake layers on a serving plate or cake stand.
+Cover the top with frosting and sprinkle generously with fresh coconut.

 Cover the cake loosely with plastic wrap or nonstick foil, or place in a covered cake carrier.
 Refrigerate at least 24 hours, and up to 4 days, before serving.